Phil Everly, half of the vocal duo the Everly Brothers, has died at the age of 74 from COPD.

 to be made in memory of Phil to the COPD Foundation, to help us fight this terrible disease.

-Phil Everly was a gifted musician and songwriter, but he was also an amazing husband, a giving and kind person, and a dedicated father and grandfather.
+Phil Everly was a gifted singer, musician and songwriter, but he was also an amazing husband, a giving and kind person, and a dedicated father, grandfather and uncle.

 Phil Everly Memorial Fund